 Federal law requires franchise sellers to give you a Franchise Disclosure Document (FDD) at least 14 days before you commit to buying a franchised business.
 FDD’s can be extraordinarily complex and depending on the nature and maturity of the franchised business, they can range from 100 to 300 pages in length.
 The dense legalese contained in FDDs can be intimidating to many entrepreneurs, making it difficult to figure out whether a franchise opportunity is the right one for them.

 Wouldn’t it be great if you could have an experienced franchise attorney review your FDD and prepare a customized report to de-mystify the complex legal jargon and help you evaluate the franchise opportunity before you make such a huge investment?

-Well now you can.
-CLICK HERE to START your fixed fee FDD review that includes a detailed attorney-draft custom key point memorandum and outline showing you the hot spots and deal points of concern and of particular interest while providing advice on the issues the uniquely affect you in purchasing or pursuing a franchise opportunity. we have prepared these analysis for most every large franchise opportunity and are thus efficient and familiar with them.
+Well, now you can.
+CLICK HERE to START your fixed fee FDD review that includes a detailed attorney-draft custom key point memorandum and outline showing you the hot spots and deal points of concern and of particular interest while providing advice on the issues that uniquely affect you in purchasing or pursuing a franchise opportunity.
+We have prepared these analyses for most every large franchise opportunity and are thus efficient and familiar with them.